Internal Business Effects of the Cloud

 Using cloud resources to achieve this, and by bringing your product quicker to your customer, allows your organization to develop the next range of new products and releases even faster.
 This rapid turn-around of products and updates allows your business to grow at an increased rate from a revenue perspective.

-This brings us to the end of this lecture, and next I will be talk about the different contractual business obligations when moving to the cloud.
+This brings us to the end of this lecture, and next I will be talking about the different contractual business obligations when moving to the cloud.

 About the Author